 If you don’t know how to transcode your videos as YouTube does.
 Check this article out to see how we transcode like a boss.

-Also, when/if you get a site I can put you in the cellar door links too.
+Also, when/if you get a site we can put you in the cellar door links too.
 Now!

 Oh shit. – S

-Muta explains this much later in the video that the places he’s visiting have a clear-net as well as a dark-net.
+Muta explains this much later in the video that the places he’s visiting have a clear net as well as a dark net.
 When you own your own VPS like we do you could do domain splitting and exist in two places at the same time.
-This is usually a bad move with clear-net as having two domains would conflict with one another on google search canceling each other out.
+This is usually a bad move with clear-net as having two domains would conflict with one another on Google search canceling each other out.
 But when it comes to ToR/Onion we view it as another conduit of communication and a methodology for readers to reach out to us anonymously.
-Which for the most part it worked!
+For the most part, it worked!